Learn to get the word out with media relations pieces

 Read more rave reviews

-In this PR-writing course, you’ll join other corporate communications and PR professionals to learn how to:
+In this PR-writing course, you’ll join other corporate-communications, social-media and PR professionals to learn how to:

 Think Like a Reporter